Starting your hotel business on the right foot

 1. Conduct research

-When you’re in the planning stages of developing a small hotel business, one of your first considerations should be the location.
-Whether you’ve got your heart set on a sleepy village or are yet to decide, doing your due diligence is vital in succeeding in the hospitality sector.
+When you're in the planning stages of developing a small hotel business, one of your first considerations should be the locaton.
+Whether you've got your heart set on a sleepy village or are yet to decide, doing your due dilligence is vital in succeeding in the hospitality sector.

 One way to do this is to scour review sites and find out what other hotels in the area are doing - and, more importantly, not doing.
 This could provide an opportunity to immediately hit the ground running by offering desired features, such as hot food, which may be missing from the area's more established hotels.
 You'll also get a sense of market saturation and whether your business can cut through the market.

 In addition to this, research is important in understanding the potential clients of a given area.
 This will allow you to cater to your guests and forge a better customer experience.
 For example, if you're based in the city centre, you should provide detailed information on all the local amenities.

 2. Play by the rules

 Now you've picked the location and are ready to whip your property into shape.
 The next step should be to contact the local council, as you may need planning permission.

 Even if you aren't physically altering the building in question, planning permission may be required if you are changing its use.
 That's because properties are separated into different categories by the 'The Town and County Planning Order 1987', which means you must seek permission if your building is changing its "use class", i.e. from residential to commercial.
 In any case, it's always best to check with the council.